jfrog/project-examples/golang-example/README.md

 ## Overview
 Go repositories are supported by Artifactory since version 5.11.0.
-To work with Go repositories you need to use [JFrog CLI](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory) and [vgo](https://research.swtch.com/vgo).
+To work with Go repositories you need to use [JFrog CLI](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory) and the Go client.
-This sample project demonstrates how to work with Go repositories in Artifactory.

 ## Prerequisite
-* Install vgo.
-Read more about vgo [here](https://research.swtch.com/vgo).
+* Install version 1.11 or above of Go (before Go 1.11 is released, please install one of its release candidates).
+* Make sure the **go** command is in your PATH.
 * Install [JFrog CLI](https://jfrog.com/getcli/)
 * Make sure your Artifactory version is 5.11.0 or above
-* Make sure your JFrog CLI version is 1.15.0 or above
+* Make sure your JFrog CLI version is 1.18.0 or above

 ## Running the Example
 ### Create Go Repositories in Artifactory